Arizona Security Deposit Returns and Deductions

 A small claims case regarding the return of a security deposit must be filed within one to six years depending on the type of case.

 Cases are filed in the Justice Court where the property is located or where the plaintiff or defendant lives.
-An attorney is not required but is permitted if both parties agree in writing.
+An attorney is neither required nor allowed by default, but is permitted if both parties have agreed in writing.
 The filing fee is $25.

 Sources